 We’ll take a look at each provider’s plan, how that plan breaks down into included options, and offer an understanding just what your money is going to.

 RingCentral was originally founded as a cloud-based IP PBX solution for businesses, and the provider has only continued to grow the solution.
-The first thing you’ll probably notice upon visiting their website is that RingCentral offers three levels of plans and pricing.
+The first thing you’ll probably notice upon visiting their website is that RingCentral pricing and plans come in three tiers.
 They also do a great job of outlining these plans on their website.
-We always like it when providers make it easy to see what you’re getting — this of course makes our jobs easier, and makes it easier for a business owner to understand what they’re getting themselves into.
+We always like it when providers make it easy to see what you’re getting — this, of course, makes our jobs easier and makes it easier for a business owner to understand what they’re getting themselves into.

 Looking closer at what’s being offered, RingCentral’s Premium plan builds off the base that the Standard starts: upgrading users to more toll-free minutes, 25 users per conference meeting, as well as some extra phone features like HD Voice and inbound caller ID.
 You can take a look at the complete list of included features below.

 RingCentral also uniquely offers the Glip app for their collaboration and UC elements, which does pair nicely with the entire RingCentral Cloud PBX solution.
 So, if you’re looking to simplify everything, from your phone to your collaboration and team messaging, RingCentral is a compelling option.